mkaz/working-with-go/pages/strings.md

 >> "The red whale loves blue fish."
 ```

 The `strings.Replace` function requires passing in how many replacements it should do.
-You can pass in `-1` to replace all.
+Pass in `-1` to replace all occurrences.

 ```go
 str := "The blue whale loves blue fish."